thomasebsmith/website/README.md

 optimized for GitHub pages but should work in any standard hosting environment.
 This site should be hosted at the root of a domain, or else relative URLs would need to be modified.

+## License
+This site is *not* released as open-source software.
+It is source-available;
+however, copyright and ownership are retained fully by Thomas Smith.